SAP/sap-btp-service-operator/README.md

 ## Setup
 1. Install [cert-manager](https://cert-manager.io/docs/installation/kubernetes)
-   - for releases v0.1.18 or higher use cert manager v1.6.0 or higher
+   - for releases v0.1.18 or higher use cert-manager v1.6.0 or higher
-   - for releases v0.1.17 or lower use cert manager lower then v1.6.0
+   - for releases v0.1.17 or lower use cert-manager lower than v1.6.0

 2. Obtain the access credentials for the SAP BTP service operator: